 - create dedicated user credentials (e.g. a certificate) and map them to the role "admin" (in the XUUDB, or whatever attribute source you are using).
 This method is recommended if you want to remotely administrate UNICORE/X. - use the server keystore (of the UNICORE/X server you want to administrate) as UCC keystore.
 This will also give you administrator privileges.
-For this you will need to be logged on to the UNICORE/X server.
+For this you will need to be logged on to the UNICORE/X server, and UNICORE/X must accept certificate authentication.